Frequently Asked Questions

 - – Plan to finish last and be happy with that

-As for Goal #1, the most common DQ offenses at a USPSA match are primarily one of three things:
+As for Goal #1, the most common DQ offenses at a USPSA match for a new shooter are primarily one of three things:

-3) Sweeping your body with the muzzle of your gun.
+#3) Sweeping your body with the muzzle of your gun.
 Always be aware of where the muzzle is pointed, and ensure that it never crosses any part of your body, including your hands/arms and feet/legs.
 There is an exception to this rule when holstering or drawing from the holster where the muzzle will naturally sweep the lower body but any other time if the muzzle crosses any part of your body that is a DQ offense.
+This includes your support arm and hand, keep that arm away from the muzzle!

 I’m ready to get started, what should I do next?